kohana/kohana/README.md

 # Kohana PHP Framework

 [Kohana](http://kohanaframework.org/) is an elegant, open source, and object oriented HMVC framework built using PHP5, by a team of volunteers.
-It aims to be swift, secure and small.
+It aims to be swift, secure, and small.

-Released under a [BSD license](http://kohanaframework.org/license), Kohana can be used legally for any open source, commercial or personal project.
+Released under a [BSD license](http://kohanaframework.org/license), Kohana can be used legally for any open source, commercial, or personal project.

 ## Documentation
 Kohana's documentation can be found at <http://kohanaframework.org/documentation> which also contains an API browser.